King George Stakes Preview: Tips, Betting Offers and Odds, 3.35 at Goodwood, 2nd August 2019

 Now over 100 years old, the Qatar King George Stakes has long been established as one of the Day 4 highlights at Glorious Goodwood.
-Here we highlight some of the best odds and offers available and provide our betting tips for the contest.
-Alternatively why not check out our Goodwood offers post?
+Here we pinpoint some of the best odds and offers available and provide our betting tips for the contest.

 This 5f Group 2 sprint contest was first run at Goodwood in 1911 and now offers in excess of £300,000 in total prize money.
 It’s a “blink and you miss it” affair for the speedballs and often provides horses for the Nunthorpe Stakes at York’s Ebor Festival.